-The drawing up of a CO2 balance or ecological footprint for your own club or events visualizes the emissions of GHG from individual areas of operation and makes them directly comparable.
+The drawing up of a CO_2 balance or ecological footprint for your own club or events visualizes the emissions of GHG from individual areas of operation and makes them directly comparable.
 For effective climate protection, it is helpful to prioritize the area of operation with the highest GHG emissions with most of the measures.
-Depending on location and infrastructure, the CO2 balance can vary.
+Depending on location and infrastructure, the CO_2 balance can vary.

-Composition of CO2 emissions a fictitious example:
+Composition of CO2 emissions - a fictitious example:

-55% - Energy (including electricity & heating)
+55% - Energy (in- 25% - Mobility

+cluding electricity (including visitors

-25% - Mobility (including visitors & artists)
+& heating) & artists)

-10% - Catering | (e.g. backstage)

-10% - Waste
+10% - Catering (e.g. backstage) 10% - Waste

 In urban areas, sourcing genuine green electricity is often the most efficient climate protection Measure.
 When is compensating CO2 emissions sensible?